mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 !!! note

-    When a dynamic data parameter is changed on screen, the data underlying a dynamic filter can change.
+    When the value of a dynamic data parameter is changed by a dashboard user, the data underlying a dynamic filter can change.
 Currently this change affects page components such as `vm.Graph` but does not affect the available values shown in a dynamic filter, which only update on page refresh.
 This functionality will be coming soon!